kunesj/Mint-Y-Colora-Theme/README.md

 #### 2. Define name and color of new theme(s)

 Find yourself a nice colour with gpick or online.
 It should be a hexadecimal notation but without the hashtag `#`.
 Theme name must not have any spaces and will be appended to Mint-Y. example:
 ```
 Sun     -> Mint-Y-Sun, Mint-Y-Darker-Sun, Mint-Y-Dark-Sun
 Sun-Alt -> Mint-Y-Sun-Alt, Mint-Y-Darker-Sun-Alt, Mint-Y-Dark-Sun-Alt
 ```

-Open `autobuild-themes.py` and add line(s) inside `THEMES` dictionary variable. example:
+Open `themes.json` and add/replace line(s) with theme definitions. example:
 ```
-THEMES = {
+{
-    'Numix': {'light': 'd64937', 'dark': 'd64937'},
+    "Smoke": {"light": "A1A1A1", "dark": "A1A1A1"},
+    "Majestic": {"light": "5F5F5F", "dark": "5F5F5F"}
 }
 ```
+Last line must NOT have `,` at the end!

 #### 3. Build theme(s)

-Build all themes defined in `THEMES` dictionary variable:
+Build all themes defined in `themes.json`:
 ```
 ./autobuild-themes.py
 ```